Destinations Greece The Cyclades Paros

 Boat from Agios Georgios · €10 · active dig

 Cab to Agios Georgios harbour on the southwest coast of Antiparos (20 min from Chora); €10 boat to Despotiko islet (20-min ride).
 90 minutes on the islet — the 7th c.
-BC Temple of Apollo is still being excavated and the visit feels accordingly raw.
+BC sanctuary of Apollo is still being excavated and the visit feels accordingly raw.
 Bring water and a hat.

 €10 boatActive dig